pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

     - Fetch API,
     - Module pattern using javascript Closures
     - Modal dialog (***not a pop-ups***)
-    - Handle all UI events with CSS only
+    - Handling all UI events with CSS only

   - Doing this all in the same project, requires **skill and patience**
     - The plan is to break these down into simpler steps

   - While I rewrite this, here are some places to get started